 The Event Marketer’s Social Media Measurement Framework

-Whether you're organizing a global sales meeting or a trade show, social media is an avenue to get your message to its intended audience, as well as a way for users and attendees to proactively engage with your brand and help to spread your message beyond the confines of the physical event.
+Whether you’re organizing a user conference, global sales meeting, or a live webcast, social media is an avenue to get your message to its intended audience, as well as a way for users and attendees to proactively engage with your brand and help to spread your message beyond the confines of the physical event.

 What to Measure